Doc-Scripter/Article/README.md

 **mean :**

--lets say you have 3 baskets of apples having, 3,5,9 apples respectively to get the mean
+-lets say you have 3 baskets of apples having, 3,5,9 apples respectively.

-(3+5+9)/3=7
+3+5+9=17

+And because there are 3 items ,you divide by the number of baskets to get the mean (3+5+9)/3=5.66

+we'll round it off to get the valuse as a whole number.The mean becomes 6.

 ![mean](image.png)